HOME > MANCHESTER PRIDE INVESTIGATION

 When fences were first put up and tickets introduced for Pride, the community was assured that entry to the Vigil would always remain free and open to all.

 However, we kept hearing stories about people being told they had to buy an expensive Pride ticket to attend the Vigil.
-So, in both 2007 and 2008, we filmed secretly, recording sound with a hidden microphone and video footage from a distance.
+So, in both 2007 and 2008, we filmed secretly, recording sound with a hidden microphone and shooting video footage from a distance.

 We approached various gates and the ticket office and captured clear evidence on tape that showed the stories were true.
+We recorded security guards and even the ticket office telling our reporter that a ticket had to be bought to attend the Vigil.

 We found that people without a Pride ticket were made to queue on the street for a long time to get into the Vigil, while ticket holders walked in ahead of them.
-Some of these people were there to remember lost friends, lovers and relatives and they were treated with disrespect.
+Some of those people were there to remember lost friends, lovers and relatives and they were treated with disrespect.

 But no surprise, as many people believe that the fences at Pride are as much about penning LGBT people in beside various businesses (many of which increase their prices during the weekend) as they are about keeping undesirables out.

+In 2009 we tested the ticket office once again and were glad to find that we were given the correct information: that no ticket was needed for the Vigil.
 However we noted that, once again, people without tickets were made to queue on the street (and in the rain) for a long time.
 Some had been told to turn up at 19.00 hours and waited for 90 minutes.

 2009